crowncoder0797/React-D3-Trading-Day/README.md

 2019-april
 ---
-- these building blocks to the bigger ideas
+- these are the building blocks to bigger ideas
 - it's sorta messy but lots of things work here

 ---